How To Measure ROI Of a New B2B Website

 Once the new site is live, there are simple steps to measure the success of your B2B website overhaul endeavor:

-This requires assessing the cost of the initial redesign project plus the cost of maintenance over a specific period of time.
+This requires assessing the cost of the initial redesign project.
+Plus the cost of maintenance over a specific period of time.

 Establish Clear Goals

 To track success, your company needs to establish what the goals of your B2B website are and how to determine if they’ve been achieved.
-The most common goals for a B2B company website are to increase brand awareness, grow brand engagement and interactions, increase the number of qualified leads generated by your site, and increase the conversion rate of the qualified leads generated by your site.
+The most common goals for a B2B company website are to increase brand awareness.
+In addition, to grow brand engagement and interactions, increase the number of qualified leads generated by your site, and increase the conversion rate of the qualified leads generated by your site.
 The use of the free Google Analytics tools will again help you to answer the questions that originally indicated a website redesign would be beneficial.

 Keep Track Of Long-Term Progress